-Robert S. Thomas (56) has served as the President and Chief Executive Officer of the Company since June 2000 and Chairman of the Board of Directors of the Company since May 2001.
+Robert S. Thomas (57) has served as the President and Chief Executive Officer of the Company since June 2000 and Chairman of the Board of Directors of the Company since May 2001.
 From June 1998 to June 2000, Mr. Thomas served as the President and Chief Operating Officer of the Company.
 From November 1996 to June 1998 Mr. Thomas served as a consultant to the Company on various financing and sales related matters.
 From October 1977 to November 1996, Mr. Thomas was employed with Morven Partners, one of the nation's largest processors and distributors of both raw and processed edible nuts, and its predecessor companies in various capacities including President and Chief Executive Officer.
 Since November 2000, Mr. Thomas has served as a member of the Board of Directors of The University of North Carolina Health Care System.
 Mr. Thomas earned his Bachelor of Science degree in Business Administration from West Virginia University.

-James R. Braun (49) has served as the Chief Financial Officer of the Company since June 2001, and as Treasurer and Secretary since September 2001.
+James R. Braun (50) has served as the Chief Financial Officer of the Company since June 2001, and as Treasurer and Secretary since September 2001.
 From November 1997 to prior to joining the Company he served as Executive Vice President and Chief Financial Officer of Webcraft Inc., a \$500 million manufacturing company specializing in the printing of direct marketing materials.
 From June 1997 to November 1997, he was Vice President of Smith Technology, an environmental engineering company.
 From February 1988 to June 1997, he was Executive Vice President and Chief Financial Officer of Safeguard Business Systems, Inc., a business forms manufacturer.
 Mr. Braun earned his Bachelor of Science degree in Accounting from Villanova University.

-Earl R. Hines (67) has served as Vice President of Manufacturing since February 2001.
+Earl R. Hines (68) has served as Vice President of Manufacturing since February 2001 and as Senior Vice President of Manufacturing since February 2004.
 Mr. Hines served as Director of Manufacturing for the Company from March 1997 to February 2001.
 From April 1996 to March 1997, he was a lapidary consultant to the Company.
 From March 1990 to March 1997, Mr. Hines owned and operated GemCrafters of Raleigh, a business that focused on cutting colored gemstones and repairing and appraising jewelry.

-Barbara L. Mooty (47) has served as the Vice President of Brand Development and Industry Relations of the Company since July 2002.
+Barbara L. Mooty (48) has served as the Vice President of Brand Development and Industry Relations of the Company since July 2002.
+Effective May 2004 this position was determined to no longer be an executive officer.
 From September 2001 to July 2002, she served as Vice President of Marketing of Kristall Classics, Inc., a diamond jewelry manufacturer.
 From March 1998 to September 2001, she was the west coast Director of Manufacturing of the Jewelers and Suppliers of America, a jewelry trade non-profit association, and the Advertising Director of AJM Magazine, a jewelry trade publication.
 Ms. Mooty earned her Bachelor of Arts degree in Marketing from the University of Northern Iowa and her Graduate Gemologist Diploma from Gemological Institute of America.

-Dennis M. Reed (36) has served as Vice President of Sales of the Company since October 2002.
+Dennis M. Reed (37) has served as Vice President of Sales of the Company since October 2002.
 From September 1997 to October 2002, he was Vice President, Sales and Marketing of the Retail Division of Commemorative Brands, Inc., a scholastic products and jewelry manufacturer.
 Mr. Reed earned his Bachelor of Science degree in Finance from Virginia Polytechnic Institute and State University.